Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Lung cancer.md

 	1. Leads to diaphragm paralysis
 	2. Dyspnea
 	3. Hemidiaphragm elevated on CXR
 	4. Can be tested with Sniff test.
-Make patient sniff under imaging, if hemidiaphargm does not elevate then phrenic nerve compression
+Make patient sniff under imaging such as fluroscope, if hemidiaphargm does not elevate then phrenic nerve compression ^7f0231
 4. Recurrent laryngeal nerve compression ^93ef83
 	1. Hoarseness
+5. SVC syndrome: Caused by any obstruction of blood through SVC, such as a malignant tumor ^5de9bf
+	1. Other causes include: Lymphoma, Indwelling catheters, pacemaker wires
+	2. Facial swelling or head fullness
+	3. Arm swelling
+	4. Increased ICP
+		1. Leads to headaches, confusion coma
+		2. Cranial artery rupture

 ---